apache/druid/docs/design/index.md

 [CONCISE](https://arxiv.org/pdf/1004.0403) compressed bitmap indexes to create indexes that power fast filtering and searching across multiple columns.
 8. **Time-based partitioning.** Druid first partitions data by time, and can additionally partition based on other fields.
-This means time-based queries will only access the partitions that match the time range of the query.
-This leads to significant performance improvements for time-based data.
+Time-based queries only access the partitions that match the time range of the query, which leads to significant performance improvements for time-based data.
 9. **Approximate algorithms.** Druid includes algorithms for approximate count-distinct, approximate ranking, and computation of approximate histograms and quantiles.
 These algorithms offer bounded memory usage and are often